 Within 7 days (sometimes sooner) we will have posted comments and a grade on your assignment.
 You will get an e-mail when we have graded an assignment.
-Use the click on "Grades" in the Admin block to see grades and comments.
+Click on "Grades" in the Admin block to see grades and comments.